dart-lang/site-www/src/content/language/built-in-types.md

 For more examples, see the
 [bitwise and shift operator][] section.

-Literal numbers are compile-time constants.
+Number literals are compile-time constants.
 Many arithmetic expressions are also compile-time constants, as long as their operands are compile-time constants that evaluate to numbers.